ZaxR/YP_scraper/README.md

 # YP_scraper
-Yellow Pages web scraper.
-Uses Python (requests and beautifulsoup) and outputs to csv.
+Yellow Pages web scraper webapp.
+Uses Flask, requests, and beautifulsoup.
+Searches output to csvs for users.
 Uses random proxy and user-agent for each request.

 ### Roadmap:
 * Add logging